jorgebucaran/awsm.fish/README.md

 # awsm.fish [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-> [Fish](https://fishshell.com/) is a smart and user-friendly command line shell for Linux, macOS, and the rest of the family.
-Unlike previous shells, which disable certain features by default to save system resources, Fish enables all features by default—finally, a command line shell for the 90s!
+> [Fish](https://fishshell.com/) is a smart & user-friendly command line shell for Linux, macOS, and the rest of the family.
+Unlike other shells, which disable certain features by default to save system resources, Fish enables all features by default—finally, a command line shell for the 90s!

 A curation of plugins, prompts, and resources for the [friendly interactive shell](https://fishshell.com).
 This page is not an official Fish project.
 We do not to advertise for profit.
 Want to have your project featured here?
 [Send us a pull request](https://github.com/jorgebucaran/awesome-fish/fork).